 PLL s2 output: This is an additional control line to the PLL that can be used to select additional pre-programmed frequencies.
+Grounded at PLL on PMC-BiSerial-VI.

 The PLL is a separate device controlled by the Xilinx.
 The PLL has a fairly complex programming requirement which is simplified by using the Cypress® frequency descriptor software, and then programming the resulting control words into the PLL using the PLL Control ports.
 The interface can be further simplified by using the Dynamic Engineering Driver to take care of the programming requirements.